The Decline of Liberal Humanism

 Mathematics (by which I shall mean pure mathematics) has no grip on the real world; if the probability is to deal with the real world it must contain elements outside mathematics; the meaning of 'probability' must relate to the real world, and there must be one or more 'primitive' propositions about of real word, from which we can then proceed deductively (i.e. mathematically) (LITTLEWOOD J.E.
 1953: 54).

 Littlewood further argues that this primary proposition, which he calls the "axiom of probability", cannot be proved either mathematically or philosophically, as he demonstrated by contradictions in the proofs in the form of a vicious circle (ibid, 60-62).
-This resembles attempts to prove the existence of God and also suggests that probability in the real world is controlled by God.
-Littlewood himself does not draw such a conclusion, does not even hint, but he points out that the "axiom of probability", although it lies outside of frequent mathematics, is not entirely connected with the real world, it is about the real world what admits of no deductive proof.
+This resembles attempts to prove God's existence and also suggests that God controls probability in the real world.
+Littlewood himself does not draw such a conclusion, does not even hint, but he points out that the "axiom of probability", although it lies outside of frequent mathematics, is not entirely connected with the real world; it is about the real world what admits of no deductive proof.
+In this regard, attention should be paid to accidental discoveries in physics, such as Oersted's aforementioned discovery, as well as Röntgen's discovery of a special type of electromagnetic radiation and Becquerel's discovery of radioactivity.
+These discoveries were not directly related to the existing knowledge of their time, meaning that the recognition of previously unknown phenomena occurred outside the real world of the time.

 Scattered facts and events in the modern world require a generalized definition, which should help find the cause of the unsightly state of the world and suggest ways to eliminate it.
 The initial conclusion might be: